-Led by Ron Gonzales, former Mayor of the Cities of San Jose and Sunnyvale and the current President and CEO of the Hispanic Foundation of Silicon Valley, SV@Home’s Leadership Board includes a broad membership of nonprofit and for-profit developers, labor, business, and community leaders.
+Led by Ron Gonzales, former Mayor of the Cities of San Jose and Sunnyvale and the current President and CEO of the Hispanic Foundation of Silicon Valley, SV@Home’s Board of Directors includes a broad membership of nonprofit and for-profit developers, labor, business, and community leaders.

-Ron Gonzales, SV@Home Board Chair, Hispanic Foundation of Silicon Valley President and CEO
+Ron Gonzales, Chair President and CEO, Hispanic Foundation of Silicon Valley

 Ron Gonzales is the President and CEO of the Hispanic Foundation of Silicon Valley.
 Gonzales has over 35 years of technology and public policy experience.
 Prior to leading the Hispanic Foundation, he was Founder, Chairman and CEO of Presencia, LLC.
 Presencia, LLC provides marketing and sales consulting services in the government, education, enterprise and SMB markets.

 From 1999-2006, Gonzales served as Mayor of San José, the Capital of Silicon Valley and the nation’s 10th largest city.
 His achievements included nationally recognized initiatives that strengthened neighborhoods, improved public education, and ensured the economic vitality of the city with high quality public services and effective solutions to affordable housing and regional transportation projects.
 Before his election as Mayor, Gonzales worked as an executive with the Hewlett-Packard Company, in the areas of marketing, human resources, and corporate philanthropy.